 In May 2009, Universitas 21 established a unique framework for jointly awarded PhDs.
 Unlike a number of other joint degree programmes, under this scheme, two partner universities will create a tailor-made programme of study for each student, taking individual research needs into account and enabling collaboration with another of the network’s universities.

 This exciting opportunity will enhance considerably students’ research and employment opportunities on an international scale.
-The 15 institutions - from across the globe - currently involved in this ground-breaking programme are:
+The institutions - from all across the network - currently involved in this ground-breaking programme are:

 - Australia: University of Melbourne; University of New South Wales; University of Queensland

 - Canada: University of British Columbia; McGill University

 - United Kingdom: University of Birmingham; University of Edinburgh; University of Glasgow; University of Nottingham

 Clear benefits for students of these jointly awarded PhDs are access to:

 - an academic research programme enhanced by the collaboration of two different high

 - quality research environments and cultures